wp-plugins/squirrly-seo/readme.txt

 == License ==
 Squirrly has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99

 == Frequently Asked Questions ==

-= How do I install Squirrly SEO Plugin in my wordpress blog? = Please watch the following video http://www.youtube.com/watch?v=WJbAfkt0NUk
+= How do I install Squirrly Wordpress SEO Plugin in my wordpress blog? = Please watch the following video http://www.youtube.com/watch?v=WJbAfkt0NUk

 = How does Squirrly Wordpress SEO Plugin work? =